-The school business start-up series of 2 page guides provide schools looking to start up their own enterprises with some alternative ideas for business activities to consider.
+The school business start-up series of two-page guides provide alternative ideas for business activities for schools looking to start up their own enterprises to consider.
 Many of these businesses also serve a double purpose.
 A school with a brick making business can use some of its production to build new classrooms.
 Similarly a school selling solar cookers can help parents save money on firewood meaning more savings for school as well as helping the environment, of course!

 The School in a Box Series

 The SCHOOL IN A BOX Guide Series is designed as a ‘one-stop shop’ for anyone interested in establishing their own financially self-sufficient school.

 Each manual offers a step-by-step guide to building your understanding of key concepts and mastering a range of planning and management tools, as well as providing a wealth of case studies and real-life examples to illustrate both best practice and easily avoided pitfalls.
 The full listing of manuals in the series is as follows: